| | |

 7. Drink Beer!

-No mention of hostels would be enough without a nod to drinking beer and one of the best things to do in Bratislava is to drink copious amounts of local beer!
+One of the best things to do in Bratislava, without exception, is to drink copious amounts of local beer.

-All of the beer in Bratislava is super affordable (I never paid more than 2 EUR for 500ml) and it’s all good.
+All of the beer in Bratislava is super affordable, and it’s all damn good.
 Win win.

 There are tonnes of thrift stores in Bratislava, and I happened to be there at the best time of the month!